 Take control of your meeting rooms now

-Thanks to new and comprehensive meeting management solutions, it is now easier than ever before to track how your meeting rooms are being used and your entire workspace utilized.
-Whether you’re concerned with real estate or the efficiency of your team, these metrics can help you make informed decisions about your company’s meeting rooms and plan accordingly for the future.
-Now you don’t have to guess when people ask how many meetings you have each month or what your occupancy rates are.
+Thanks to new and comprehensive meeting management solutions, it is now easier than ever before to track how your meeting rooms are being used and your entire workspace is utilized.
+Whether you are concerned with real estate or the efficiency of your team, these metrics can help you make informed decisions about your company’s meeting rooms and plan accordingly for the future.
+Now you do not have to guess when people ask how many meetings you have each month or what your occupancy rates are.

 These analytics tools are becoming more affordable and accessible as technology and software become more advanced.
 With cloud-based technologies, the best solutions integrate with your Exchange, Outlook, and Office 365 platform, meaning you have the possibility to “look back in time” and learn how your office space was being used, before the implementation of a new meeting management solution.

-When you don’t know what is happening in your meeting rooms, you can’t improve the process.
+When you do not know what is happening in your meeting rooms, you can not improve the process.
 Take control of your meeting rooms today with a meeting room analytics tool.
 This is the easiest way to empower users with data and foster a data-driven meeting culture.

 Usage and behavior data are critical to understand the utilization of your workspaces and meeting rooms, improving meeting culture, and reducing the overall cost of meetings.
-Here is how ...
+Here is how: